Home Mod Level Data

 which you DO NOT want in order to stop conflicts with other mappers.

-5. Optionally rename both the material and instance with _YourLevelName appended (instead of “ExampleMap” or “Template”), then on your /UI folder run Fix Up Redirects
+6. Optionally rename both the material and instance with _YourLevelName appended (instead of “ExampleMap” or “Template”) * After renaming, right click your Mods > YourUsername folder folder run Fix Up Redirects

 • Assign your new screenshot texture via the details panel on the left.